lambdaclass/lambdaclass_hacking_learning_path/README.md

 - A good readme starts with a succinct description (one or two sentences) and, when possible, a very short and illustrative example use.
 The rest of the details go after this header.
 - Use continuous integration, most likely GitHub Actions.
 - Make a good balance of features vs maintenance.
 Maintenance details usually matter more than adding a lot of features.

-## Slack channels
-We use Slack as our main source of communication between the teams and within the company.
-As such you should always take into account a couple of things:
-1. Slack is a work tool and you have to behave accordingly, you always have to be polite.
-2. Feel free to join any public channel that sparks your interest *but* be careful with your messages on team-related channels, especially if you don't belong to that team.
-3. We encourage everyone to join in the discussions in Slack, don't be shy if you think you have something interesting to say about any topic.
-4. Try to always post according to the topic of the channel.
-Straying a little from it is not an issue but if you want to joke about something completely unrelated to the channel please post it on the #random channel.
-5. As a rule of thumb most of your Slack communication has to happen on the channels and not on the DMs.
-   1. This last one is particularly relevant when talking with someone outside of Lambda, always defer to channels when talking with them.
-6. Try to not create channels unless they're really necessary.
-The idea is to have only the channels that we need, please don't create channels to make some kind of joke.

 ## Tool Stack
 Many other tools are used to facilitate many tasks, as well as enforcing security for all employees.